Military aircraft: Reconnaissance and surveillance

 Reconnaissance aircraft are primarily used to gather intelligence.
 They are equipped with cameras and other sensors.
 These aircraft may be specially designed or may be modified from a basic fighter or bomber type.
-This role is increasingly being filled by satellites and unmanned aerial vehicles (UAVs).
+This role is increasingly being filled by military satellites and unmanned aerial vehicles (UAVs).
 Surveillance and observation aircraft use radar and other sensors for battlefield surveillance, airspace surveillance, maritime patrol, and artillery spotting.
 They include modified civil aircraft designs, moored balloons and UAVs.

 Experimental

 Experimental aircraft are designed in order to test advanced aerodynamic, structural, avionic, or propulsion concepts.
 These are usually well instrumented, with performance data telemetered on radio-frequency data links to ground stations located at the test ranges where they are flown.
 An example of an experimental aircraft is the Bristol 188.